• Skip to primary navigation

 Explore The Ringling Museum & Ca’ d’Zan

 The Ringling Museum is one of the most expansive and unique museums that Sarasota, Florida has to offer.
-With multiple exhibits, including collections of art, circus paraphernalia, beautiful gardens facing the bay, and their own 56-room mansion, the Ca’ d’Zan.
+With multiple exhibits, including collections of art, circus paraphernalia, beautiful gardens facing the bay, and their 56-room mansion, the Ca’ d’Zan.

 As you might have guessed based on the name, the Ringling Museum was first built by John & Mable Ringling.
-But despite their business in the circus industry, John and Mable Ringling were actually considered to be some of the most prolific collectors of art in the early 20th century.
+But despite their business in the circus industry, John and Mable Ringling were considered to be some of the most prolific collectors of art in the early 20th century.
 Together they began purchasing and collecting paintings, furniture, tapestries, pottery, and more from auction houses and art dealers.
 They grew to love collecting art so much that in 1925 they hired John H. Phillips, an architect, to build a museum on Ringling’s Sarasota property to house their collection.

 In his will, Ringling left his museum to the people of Florida, in hopes that it would build Sarasota into a cultural and educational center with an emphasis on the arts.
 Today you can visit this Renaissance-style museum and admire the impressive collection of Baroque, Classical, and Renaissance fine art.

-The Ringling Museum of the American Circus was established in 1948 and was the first museum to document the history of circus entertainment.
-This museum became possible with the many donations of circus memorabilia and wardrobe collections gifted by former performers that had moved to the area.
 Many of these performers ended up in Sarasota in 1927 because John Ringling made Sarasota the Winter Quarters of the Ringling Bros and Barnum and Bailey Circus.
-Inside the Circus Museum, you’ll find a number of parade wagons, costumes, props, posters, and the Wisconsin, the railroad car that John and Mable Ringling used for travel.
+Inside the Circus Museum, you’ll find several parade wagons, costumes, props, posters, and the Wisconsin, the railroad car that John and Mable Ringling used for travel.

 Perhaps the most interesting place to visit at The Ringling is the Ca’ d’Zan, which is the Ringling’s former 56-room, 36,000 sq. ft mansion.
 After traveling through Europe for 25 years acquiring circus acts, collecting art, and admiring architecture, John and Mable decided that they wanted to build a home in Sarasota.
 They both loved the architectural styles of Venice’s Ducal Palace, Ca’ d’Oro, and the Grunwald Hotel so they decided to implement these elements in their own home on Sarasota Bay.

 Other than the museums and Ca’ d’Zan, you can also enjoy the bayfront views from the back of the mansion, the beautiful bayfront gardens where Mable Ringling had her rose garden, and visit the Historic Asolo Theater.
-The Ringling is by far one of the best things to do in Sarasota you simply cannot miss on your visit!
+The Ringling is by far one of the best things to do in Sarasota you simply cannot miss it on your visit!

 Location: 5401 Bay Shore Rd, Sarasota // MAP